 Articles 6.2 to 6.9 of the articles sets out the procedure and circumstances in which the Trust can authorise a transaction or arrangement that is with or that will benefit a Trustee.

-If you receive a benefit without proper authority, this will be a breach of trust and you may be liable to repay all or part of the benefit to the Trust.
+If Decision Makers receive a benefit without proper authority, this will be a breach of trust and Decision Makers may be liable to repay all or part of the benefit to the Trust.

 Failure to Disclose an Interest